Idmission-LLC/MediumSdk2WithoutModelsSampleDemo/README.md

 |        Video ID         |       N/A       |          N/A          |       On Device        |

 ## SDK Version History
+#### v10.1.24.2.04 (08th December 2025)
+* Added event logging capability within the SDK
+* Security Enhancements
+* Updated the SDK to ensure Error Code 31 is no longer shown to end users
+* Removal of NFC passport scanning functionality from Full SDK version
+* Removal of ImageLabeling module in Medium SDK
+* Enabled more efficient multi-document workflows in custom product

+#### v10.1.18.2.01 (11th November 2025)
+* Updated the default maximum allowed fake face capture count from 15 to 10.

 #### v10.1.16.2.11 (25th August 2025)
 * Updated new encryption and decryption logic.
 * Ability to submit request on custom product.